 Since wealthier Americans, who would ordinarily buy a new car, are now purchasing “pre-owned” vehicles, they can outbid poorer Americans.
-The people really hurt by this are the poor and lower middle class, who needed to buy a new-to-them minivan or SUV to take the kids to practice.
+The people really hurt by this are the poor and lower middle class, who needed to buy a new-to-them minivan or SUV to take the kids to practices and recitals.
 They have been priced out of the market and have to stick with their decrepit vehicles.
-(That puts a new twist on the phrase, “Cash for Clunkers,” doesn’t it?)

 Rest assured, run-of-the-mill liberals will look at the damage their policies have created and suggest it can be fixed by an even bigger “stimulus.”
 But Obama’s Green Left advisers have a different reaction.

 Higher prices were not an unintended consequence for them.
 They are ideologically committed to reducing America’s carbon footprint, ideally by herding more poor people into public transportation.
 Pricing the poor out of the market for used cars is one step in that direction.